mcastillo3/JourneyHub_AndroidApp/README.md

 Added validation to login attempt.
 Added validation to generate report.
 Removed unused spinner in ExcursionDetails.
 Added validation to check if user already exists.
+Created JUnit test to check the inputValidation method on MainActivity class.